johrpan/musicus_mobile/README.md

 `client` – A client library for the Musicus server.

 `common` – Common building blocks for Musicus client apps.
-This includes shared UI and backend code for the mobile app and the (future) desktop app.
+This includes shared UI and backend code for the mobile and desktop app.

 `mobile` – The Musicus mobile app.
 It is being developed using [Flutter toolkit](https://flutter.dev) and only runs on Android for now.

 `player` – The simplest possible audio player plugin.
 This is used by the mobile app for playback.

+`desktop` – A simple Musicus desktop app.
+At the moment this is basically the mobile app with some adaptions in the background.

 ## Hacking